tucuota/debi-payment-for-woocommerce/README.txt

 1. Log in to your WordPress admin panel
 2. Navigate to Plugins → Add New
-3. Search for "WooCommerce Debi"
+3. Search for "Debi Payment for WooCommerce"
 4. Click "Install Now"
 5. Activate the plugin
 6. Configure the plugin at WooCommerce → Settings → Payments → Debi